parasaurolophus/home-automation/README.md

 position over the course of a day based on the geographic location of the home and the day of the year.

+## Installation

+0. (Optional) Install your desired version of _Node_, e.g. using the [nodesource](https://nodesource.com/) repository for your host platform (make sure to choose a version that is compatible with Node-RED 3.x)

+1. Install Node-RED 3.0 or later as per <https://nodered.org/docs/getting-started/>
+   (if you skipped step 0 then the standard install script for Debian based hosts will attempt to install or upgrade _Node_ if no compatible version is found but then you may be left with a version of _Node_ that is behind the current LTS)

+2. Enable "projects" in Node-RED's _settings.js_

+3. Install the dependencies described below (_node-red-node-discovery_, which has its own dependencies, and _@parasaurolophus/node-red-eventsource_)

+4. Add the environment variables described below to _~/.node-red/<user>/environment_

+5. Restart the Node-RED process

+6. Create a fork of <https://github.com/parasaurolophus/home-automation> so that you easily customize your configuration and used Git to safely manage it

+7. Use Node-RED's "open project" feature to clone your forked repository into your local project folder

+8. Edit the value for `httpStatic` in _~/.node-red/<user>/settings.js_ so that the _/dashboard/_ URI points to the _.../dashboard/dist_ subdirectory under your cloned project's directory within _~/.node-red/<user>/projects/_

+9. In a terminal, `cd ~/node-red/<user>/projects/home-automation/dashboard` and then `npm run build` to create the _dashboard/dist_ directory

+10. Re-start Node-RED again

+If all goes well, opening the Node-RED editor will allow you to examine and modify these flows.
+Browsing to your Node-RED instance's URL with .../dashboard_ added to the end of the URL will open the _Vuetify_ based dashboard.
+Note that you will have to edit the contents of _Automation_ and _Hue_ flows to match your hardware setup and scene configuration in order for the Hue controls to be generated on the dashboard and the time and date based lighting automations to have the intended effect.

 ## Dependencies

 The following node packages must be installed before loading these